NikolaosGazis/Lamia-Discover-App/README.md

 - [License](#license)

 ## Inspiration
-The initial idea for this project came from a task for a university course, and our curiosity about Lamia, as it is our hometown.
+The initial idea for this project came from a task for a University course, and our curiosity about Lamia, as it is our town we are studying.
 While designing the app we focused on the importance of not only orienting in space but also gaining insights about the city’s legacy, traditions and sights.

 ## Features